After listening to ERP vendors extol their virtues in canned demonstrations and fine restaurants across America,

 And we're off

 Thanks to our rental car's GPS, our small expedition arrived at our first site visit on time, greeted by our ERP sales rep, a bevy of vice presidents and breakfast platters.
 After a couple of hours talking about how our hosts used the software, the sales rep excused himself.
 Our host's vice president of operations was excited about the potential benefits of our buying the software.
-"If you get on board, we'd have a better chance of getting our modifications
+"If you get on board, we'd have a better chance of getting our modifications done," he said.

 This scenario repeated itself at each stop.
 Our hosts spent the whole day making sure we got answers to our questions.
 In addition to seeking information about basic functions of the software, we focused each visit on a specific feature, like warehouse automation or advanced reporting.
 The team we brought along varied according to those objectives.